 Wages in general are also low when converted to foreign currencies.
 For this reason, our program should not be regarded as money-making work, but rather as a unique cultural experience and learning opportunity.

 We commit ourselves to offering the guest teacher an opportunity to learn the Brazilian language and culture in the atmosphere of a small town.
 During the school semesters we guarantee the minimal work for your full maintenance plus a reasonable income depending on your working schedule and lifestyle.

-One hour a day of teaching (Monday through Friday only) pays for the whole week's accommodations, including utilities.
-Payment will be R$30 per hour for group (up to 8 students) lessons and R$23 per hour for private and small group (up to 3 students) lessons (minimum wage in Brazil, in 2018, is R$5.56 per hour).
+One hour a day of teaching (Monday through Friday only) pays for the whole week's accommodations, including basic utilities.
+Payment will be R$32 per hour for group (up to 10 students) lessons and R$27 per hour for private and small group (up to 3 students) lessons (minimum wage in Brazil, in 2023, is R$6.34 per hour).
 Payments are biweekly and all the income is 100% tax-free.
 As of the fourth week after the beginning of each semester (April 1 for the first semester and September 1 for the second), we guarantee a minimum of 20 hours over a 2-week period.
 This means that if the school is not able to provide 20 hours of work in a period of two weeks, the teacher will still be paid the equivalent to 20 hours.
-This minimum guarantee of hours does not apply during the winter break (July 15 - August 1) and the summer break (December 20 - March 1).
+This minimum guarantee of hours does not apply during the winter break (July 10 - August 1) and the summer break (December 10 - March 1).

 Additional obligations of the school are:

 1. To meet the participant at the nearest commercial airport upon arrival and provide transportation to his/her accommodations.